-Kensington Palace has been used by British royalty since the late 1600s, but is perhaps more famous these days for being the home of Diana, Princess of Wales.
-She moved in after her divorce from Charles in 1996, and is now home to her two sons: Prince William and Prince Harry.
+Kensington Palace has been used by British royalty since the late 1600s, but is probably most famous these days for being the home of Princess Diana.
+It is now home to her two sons: Prince William and Prince Harry.

-The house was originally a simple country mansion on the outskirts of London, but was converted into a palace by King William III.
+The house was originally a simple country mansion and was converted into a palace by King William III.
 His architect was Christopher Wren, the same man who built the great St. Paul’s Cathedral.

-It then became a home for Royal siblings – the most famous of which was Queen Victoria, who was born and raised inside the grounds.
+It then became a home for Royal siblings.
+The most famous was Queen Victoria, who was born and raised inside the grounds.
 The tradition has continued to the present day, with Prince William, Katherine and Harry.

 The King’s Drawing Room has a splendid view of Kensington Gardens, whilst the King’s Long Gallery contains an amusing mistake in William Kent’s painted ceiling: the artist spent months drawing out the story of Odysseus, only to realise too late that he gave Cyclops two eyes!